Online age gates were never really about security. They were a quick legal cover, while minors bypassed them in seconds.

 - This protects your license and your business from severe fines and legal action.

-- It also builds trust with customers, showing them you are a responsible retailer.
+- It also builds trust with customers, showing them that you are a responsible retailer.

 2. Tobacco & Vape Products

-This sector has a unique advantage: the ability to earn cash back through programs like Altria’s EAIV (Electronic Age and Identity Verification).
+This sector has a unique advantage: the ability to earn cash back by fulfilling the EAIV (Electronic Age and Identity Verification) requirement of Altria’s Digital Trade Program (DTP).

 - Proper website age verification does more than just check a box – it directly contributes to your bottom line.